JavaScript

 API:

-You can also update a user’s profile information by calling the update
+You can create a new tenant by calling the createTenant

 API: